Understanding Court of Appeal Costs

 How can ARC Costs Help?

 ARC Costs are a team of specialist Costs Lawyers and Costs Draftsmen.
 We can assist in preparing a Bill of Costs for costs incurred following any costs orders made by the Courts.
-Alternatively, we can assist in disputing Bills of Costs which have been served by the receiving party following a Costs Order, and preparing Points of Dispute to reduce the amount payable.
+We can assist in disputing Bills of Costs which have been served by the receiving party following a Costs Order, and preparing Points of Dispute to reduce the amount payable.
 We can assist in representing either receiving or paying parties at detailed assessment and through the full costs recovery process.
 Should you require any further information or our assistance, please contact us on 01204 397302, via email at firstname.lastname@example.org, or via the live chat facility below.

 Request Your Free Quotation